 - That a bill restoring the 25-foot marsh buffer and providing for its enforcement be introduced, passed and signed during 2015, ending the period where Georgia has no defined or enforceable salt marsh buffer.

 In February, during the 2015 legislative session, Senate Bill 101 was introduced.
 Though not perfect in its original language, Senate Bill 101 was led by coastal legislators and would restore the 25-foot buffer and provide for its enforcement.
 The bill was introduced by Senator Ben Waston (R-1) of Savannah and sponsored by coastal legislators Senators Lester Jackson (D-2) of Savannah and William Ligon (R-3) of Brunswick, along with Senators Tommie Williams (R-19), Ross Tolleson (R-20) and Bill Coswert (R-46).
 The Georgia Conservancy would like to thank these Senators for introducing Senate Bill 101.

 During the session, two amendments were made to SB 101 that strengthened definitions and clarified enforcement language.
 These improvements were added to the bill due in large part to the work of our key conservation partners at the Georgia Water Coalition and dedicated members of the Georgia House, including Representatives Debbie Buckner (R-137), Jeff Jones (R-167), John Meadows (R-5) and Ron Stephens (R-164).

 To champion the amended bill, which provided EPD with greater enforcement of the buffer, the Georgia Conservancy and the Georgia Chamber of Commerce issued a joint letter of support and provided it to every single member of the Georgia House of Representatives.
 A coalition that amendment sponsor Rep. Ron Stephens said he had never seen during his 18-year tenure in the House.
 In late March 2015, with Sine Die just days away, the amended SB 101 passed the House and was approved by the Senate.

-Pending its approval by the Governor, the passage of Senate Bill 101 is a bipartisan victory for Georgia’s vast and dynamic salt marsh, and adds to our state's historic protection of our coast.
+The passage and signing of Senate Bill 101 by Governor Nathan Deal is a bipartisan victory for Georgia’s vast and dynamic salt marsh, and adds to our state's historic protection of our coast.
 The final bill was the result of deep compromise in which many proposals not in the best interest of protecting the marsh were struck from the language.